 The report stage of a bill that was sent to committee before second reading is an integral part of the second reading stage of the bill.
 At the conclusion of report stage, a single motion for concurrence at report stage and second reading is put to the House.

-legislative counsel with legislative drafting expertise draft all the Private Members' public bills and amendments for committee and report stages in both official languages and in accordance with accepted legislative drafting standards.
+Legislative counsel with legislative drafting expertise in the House of Commons’ Office of the Law Clerk and Parliamentary Counsel draft all the Private members' public bills and amendments for committee and report stages in both official languages and in accordance with accepted legislative drafting standards.

-Legislative clerks review all the committee and report stage amendments for procedural admissibility and provide advice to Members and the Chairs of committees.
-They organize the amendments into packages for committee stage, attend the clause-by-clause meetings and prepare draft rulings for the Speaker at report stage.
+Legislative clerks review all the committee and report stage amendments for procedural admissibility and provide advice to members and the Chairs of committees.
+They organize all the amendments received so that the committee can conduct an orderly study at committee stage.
+They attend the clause-by-clause meetings, draft the report to be presented to the House and prepare draft rulings for the Speaker at report stage.

 They may be contacted at 613-992-3150 or CMTELegServices@parl.gc.ca.